 Cargo volume with second row seats down is 48.4 cu. ft.

-The system wirelessly charges one PMA- or Qi-compatible mobile device.
-Some phones have built-in wireless charging technology and others require a special adaptor/back cover.
-To check for phone or other device compatibility for a list of GM wireless charging compatible mobile device click here.
-If your device is not on the list, please consult your carrier.
+The system wirelessly charges one compatible mobile device.
+Some phones have built-in wireless charging technology and others require a special adapter/back cover.
+To check for phone or other device compatibility, click here or consult your carrier.

 Cargo volume with second and third row folded is 97.6 cu. ft.
 Cargo and load capacity limited by weight and distribution.